NukeBase

 "$productId": {

-"write": "admin.uid == data.ownerId" // This is also ignored
+"write": "admin.uid == data.ownerId" // Applies when writing AT ["store","products",]

 }